swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

     <button id="ex4-run" class="eval">COMPILE</button>
 </div>

-This example demonstrate not only how pluggable the bootstrapped compiler is, but how anything compilable by ClojureScript JVM is compilable by ClojureScript JS.
+This example demonstrates not only how pluggable the bootstrapped compiler is, but how anything compilable by ClojureScript JVM is compilable by ClojureScript JS.